manekinekko/angular-search-experience/README.md

 ## Installing the dependencies

 You will need `npm install` to install this project's dependencies.
-Next, Using your terminal, you will need to change directory to the folder where you previously cloned this project; by default (if you copied the commad line from above) this would be `angular-search-experience`:
+Next, Using your terminal, you will need to change directory to the folder where you previously cloned this project; by default (if you copied the command line from above) this would be `angular-search-experience`:

 ```
 > cd angular-search-experience